 If it makes them happy I say: ‘Let them eat grass!’

 Editor’s note: Kefir for pet health

-Kefir r grain originated in the Caucasus Mountains in western Russia where it was discovered that in its fermented form it worked as a natural remedy for digestive complaints and a compromised immune system.
-Kefir r contains many different strains of bacteria that act as probiotics to help balance your inner ecosystem.
-Kefir r grains rather resemble cauliflower florets that must be added to milk – dairy, almond or coconut – to ferment.
+Kefir grain originated in the Caucasus Mountains in western Russia where it was discovered that in its fermented form it worked as a natural remedy for digestive complaints and a compromised immune system.
+Kefir contains many different strains of bacteria that act as probiotics to help balance your inner ecosystem.
+Kefir grains rather resemble cauliflower florets that must be added to milk – dairy, almond or coconut – to ferment.

-What may come as a surprise is that your dog or cat can benefit t from kefir r as much as you can.
-When you see your dog eating grass and are concerned this indicates tummy trouble or a nutrient deficiency, such as a lack of vitamins or minerals, you can rely on kefir r to set things straight.
-In addition to friendly bacteria, kefir r contains vitamins B1, B12 and vitamin K as well as minerals and essential amino acids that promote healing.
-Kefir r may improve dairy-related lactose intolerance as the fermentation process produces lactase that is required by the body to break down lactose.
+What may come as a surprise is that your dog or cat can benefit from kefir as much as you can.
+When you see your dog eating grass and are concerned this indicates tummy trouble or a nutrient deficiency, such as a lack of vitamins or minerals, you can rely on kefir to set things straight.
+In addition to friendly bacteria, kefir contains vitamins B1, B12 and vitamin K as well as minerals and essential amino acids that promote healing.
+Kefir may improve dairy-related lactose intolerance as the fermentation process produces lactase that is required by the body to break down lactose.
 Kefir is also a potent detoxifier and can help curb those springtime allergies.
 Don’t hesitate to add kefir to your canine care routine.